Introduction

 - Accessibility:

 By road.
-(Bus services and taxis )
+(Bus services and taxis)

-suggested hotels are Hotel Mandakini, Hotel Green View Inn, and
+- Accommodation Options: Resorts to basic hotels and guest houses (Some suggested hotels are Hotel Mandakini, Hotel Green View Inn, and Nar-Narauan hotels and restaurant).

 Mythological Significance

+The town derives its name from Rudra, a fierce form of Lord Shiva.
 According to legend, Narada performed penance here to master divine music.
 Pleased with his devotion, Shiva appeared as Rudra and blessed him.
 Sacred rocks such as Rudrashila and Narad Shila are associated with this story.

 - Major junction for Kedarnath Yatra